Chowmahalla Palace: Conservation

-Conservation works were initiated in Chowmahalla Palace from 2000, several conservation architects and experts were involved in more than a decade long journey.
+Conservation works were initiated in Chowmahalla Palace from 2000, where several conservation architects and experts were involved in more than a decade long journey.
 The initiative was undertaken by Princess Esra Birgen.
-Before commencement of the works, the place fell in disuse for a prolonged period and deteriorated over the time.
-Vision for the restoration project was to rescue the exemplary palatial complex and to establish a contemporary civic use as a museum showcasing the splendour and valour of Nizams.
+Before commencement of the works, the place had fallen into disuse for a prolonged period and had deteriorated over the time.
+The vision for the restoration project was to rescue the exemplary palatial complex and to establish a contemporary civic use as a museum showcasing the splendour and valour of the erstwhile Nizams.

 The restoration process was divided into three stages, first stage involved thorough mapping, a fabric survey, and the development of conservation plans for the buildings' restoration as well as alternative re-use scenarios that might help assess the practicality of these historic buildings.
 In the second stage, structures that were in danger of collapsing had to be stabilised, and other urgent repairs like waterproofing and propping had to be made to prevent further damage.
 The complex's physical restoration as well as the addition of amenities to encourage the reuse of these structures were part of the final phase.